daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 This chapter describes the MQTT Topic and data format used by Thing+ Platform.
 Any hardware to be integrated with the Thing+ Cloud Platform should follow the given Thing+ MQTT Specification.
 When the Thing+ Cloud Platform sends a command to an actuator, the command uses the same Thing+ MQTT Specification.

 - Thing+ MQTT Message uses QoS1.
 ‘RETAIN’ of all messages except that the ‘Will’ Message is not used.
-- Message timezone is always UTC.
+- All the time value of messages is [Unix time](https://en.wikipedia.org/wiki/Unix_time) and it should be converted msec.
 - A thing transmits data regarding the status of the MQTT connection, gateway and sensor.
 - The value for each status is defined as below,